 Lack of watering may cause blossom end rot or splitting of tomato plants.
 Likewise, it also hampers the plants’ normal growth and reduces fruit production dramatically.

-Lack of water to tomato plants also cause for different reasons.
+Lack of water for tomato plants also causes different reasons.
 Such as

 - Extreme hot weather condition